 Vaccination is very important for a kitten, even if it is to be an indoor only cat.
 First your kitty should be tested for leukemia and FIV, diseases that can be transferred from the mother cat.
 An initial kitten series of rabies, leukemia, and distemper + respiratory diseases (Panleukopenia/Distemper, Herpes, and Calici) should be given.
 A vaccination schedule can be individualized for your cat afterward based on your preferences, your lifestyle, and our recommendations.
 The first vaccination should be given at 6-8 weeks of age and then every 3-4 weeks until the kitty reaches 16 weeks.
 Some cats may show mild signs, such as tiredness, mild fever, or lack of appetite for a short time after vaccination.
 If symptoms persist beyond 48 hours or if symptoms are severe (vomiting, dramatic attitude change, etc.), please call us or go to an emergency clinic.
 Most cats do not have any problems.

 Nutrition is probably the most important part of your kitty’s health that is controlled by you, which is why the pet food industry has become so commercialized.
 There are so many brands of food available that it becomes difficult to select a good product.
-Our basic suggestion is to stay away from cheap generic foods!
-These have been shown to be nutritionally poor and have caused some serious health problems.
-In general, the higher the price, the better the quality (you get what you pay for).
-We recommend at least staying with well-known brands such as Purina, Iams/Eukanuba, Royal Canin, and Science Diet among others or some of the natural/organic diets.
+Our basic suggestion is to stay away from cheap generic foods (from dollar store, etc).
+We recommend feeding well-known brands such as Purina, Royal Canin, Science Diet, Iams, etc. or some of the natural/organic diets.

 We advise offering canned and dry food with a variety of textures and flavors to teach them to accept many different types of foods.
 Otherwise, some cats become so accustomed to the single food type offered and reject foods that may be needed in the future for health reasons.